viivi-uhari/CollaborativeAI/task_template/README.md

 - `/api/v1/task/process/`, which expects a `TaskDataRequest` object to be processed.
   This endpoint will respond with a `TaskDataResponse`, with the contents depending on the response of the model and the post-processing done in the `process_model_answer` function of the task.
 - `/api/v1/task/finish/` this endpoint indicates that one session has finished, and expects a `TaskMetrics` object that is passed on to the model handler, supplemented with the session ID.
 This will also clear the session association held by the back end, and the triggered model handler call will clear out the model associated with the current session.
+  The response will contain the name of the used model.

 ### Front-end templates